 Pai Gow in Crown Casino Melbourne

-Crown casino Melbourne came into existence in 1997, and is licensed to operate 2,628 electronic gaming machines and 540 table games, with a casino licence that extends to 2050.
-The casino also includes award winning VIP facilities.
+Crown casino Melbourne came into existence in 1997 and is licensed to operate 2,628 electronic gaming machines and 540 table games, with a casino license that extends to 2050.
+The casino also includes award-winning VIP facilities.
 Its VIP program is driven by an extensive international clientele, particularly from Asia, while its main gaming floor attracts tourists and locals alike.

-Crown is open 24 hours a day, 7 days a week except on the following days: Christmas Day, Good Friday and Anzac Day.
-On these days, Crown is closed from 4am and re-opens 12 noon.
+Crown is open 24 hours a day, 7 days a week except on the following days: Christmas Day, Good Friday, and Anzac Day.
+On these days, Crown is closed from 4 am and re-opens at noon.

 When you enter the casino at the Crown you will find many gaming tables and private gaming rooms for VIPs.
 Pai Gow can be found at one of the gaming tables.
-Crown casino Melbourne has a licence for 500 table games and 3,500 poker machines.
-Amongst other games, Crown provides the six main casino games of Blackjack, Craps, Poker, Baccarat and Roulette.
+Crown casino Melbourne has a license for 500 table games and 3,500 poker machines.
+Amongst other games, Crown provides six main casino games Blackjack, Craps, Poker, Baccarat, and Roulette.
 It was also the first to introduce an electronic version of Roulette known as Rapid Roulette.
-There is also Bigwheel, the electronic Vegas Star Roulette and Rapid Baccarat.
+There is also Bigwheel, the electronic Vegas Star Roulette, and Rapid Baccarat.

 Pai Gow Poker in Crown Casino Perth

-Crown Casino Perth also offers Pai Gow game to play.
-You can reach the casino in only minutes from the Perth CBD.
-Crown Perth features 24-hour Casino and host of recreational facilities, including a resort-style pool, day spa, retail outlets and riverside cycling trails.
+Crown Casino Perth also offers Pai Gow games to play.
+You can reach the casino only minutes from the Perth CBD.
+Crown Perth features a 24-hour Casino and a host of recreational facilities, including a resort-style pool, day spa, retail outlets, and riverside cycling trails.

 Here the Pai Gow poker is referred to as Pai Gow Dominoes and is only available in the Pearl Room at the casino.

-The casino also has up to 2,400 coin-operated game machines with a variety of games such as Keno, Video Poker and others involving dice, dominoes and balls.
+The casino also has up to 2,400 coin-operated game machines with a variety of games such as Keno, Video Poker, and others involving dice, dominoes, s, and balls.
 Jackpots are linked to many of these games.
-Reel-slots, operated with a pull-down lever, are not permitted in Western Australia.
+Reel slots, operated with a pull-down lever, are not permitted in Western Australia.

 How to play Pai Gow at Crown Casinos

-At first glance Pai Gow looks confusing, all those red and white dots, strange names and so on.
-The good news is that the actual colour of the dots is meaningless and most of those strange names have English equivalents.
+At first glance, Pai Gow looks confusing, with all those red and white dots, strange names, and so on.
+The good news is that the actual color of the dots is meaningless and most of those strange names have English equivalents.
 An exciting variation of the regular more traditional game of Pai Gow- Bonanza Pai Gow is also available to play.
 Bonanza Pai Gow incorporates two additional betting options: the Bonus bet and the Tie bet.